 - Helping children understand social justice, civic responsibility, the environment, ecology, and media in this changing world -

 INVESTING IN NUTRITION

-- Ensuring all families have access to nutritious food, and clean water - Teaching parents food hygiene and preparation - Partnering with programs to ensure no child goes to bed hungry -
+- Ensuring all families have access to nutritious food, and clean water - Teaching parents health, food hygiene and preparation - Partnering with programs to ensure no child ever goes to bed hungry -

-- Assisting parents to help their children through loss, stress, and trauma -
+- Assisting parents to help their children through loss, stress, grief and trauma -

 INVESTING IN CREATIVE EXPRESSION

-- Ensuring all children have access to a wide selection of musical instruments where they are encouraged to express themselves, which leads to confidence, coordination, cultural learning, joy, and peace -
+- Ensuring children have access to a wide selection of musical instruments where they are encouraged to express themselves, leading to confidence, coordination, cultural learning, joy, inner peace and acceptance -

 INVESTING IN ALL FAMILY MEMBERS

 - Teaching children compassion, trust, and responsibility by caring for a pet - Utilizing their trusted best friend in counselling and rehabilitation services to instill a sense of healing, kindness and peace-